ansible-learnfest/ansible-learnfest-guide/content/60-use-ee/_index.md

 ## Use the EE in controller

 You have tested running a Playbook that depends on the Podman collection with `ansible-navigator` in your custom Execution Environment.
-Now it's time to use the custom EE with the Podman collection in Automation Controller.
+Now it's time to use the custom EE with the Podman collection in automation controller.

 ### Prerequisites